 ...DNP from the University of Detroit Mercy.
 I have a wide range of nursing experience over the years.
 I have worked as an Emergency Room Nurse, Infection Prevention & Control, Quality/Safety & Accreditation, Management, Nursing Education Specialist , Adjunct Faculty and Clinical Instructor.
 I am also a CPR and First Aid instructor and board certified in Nursing Professional Development by ANCC.
 I am passionate about the nursing profession and patient safety.
 I believe that every...

 Hyerin: Detroit NCLEX course instructor

-...experience tutoring as a peer tutor while at Case Western.
+...my second year of medical school.
+Because of my diverse academic background, I am able to tutor in a wide range of topics, from Economics and math to Russian and ACT prep.
+I have prior experience tutoring as a peer tutor while at Case Western.
 I was available as a tutor for several economics courses, as well as Human Anatomy and Human Physiology.
 However, I was predominantly used as a macroeconomics and econometrics tutor.
-I choose to tutor because I appreciate all that my education has given me and want to share what I have learned with others who may need help.
-I was given help from TAs, professors, and...
+I...

 Jennifer: Detroit NCLEX course instructor